RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 Given the video frame rate of 30 fps it will take 30 seconds to collect all the frames.

 ##### Internet connection
-SDK requires periodical internet connection in order to send logs to the server.
-It's recommended to use it while connected to interned at least once in a few days.
+SDK requires internet connection in order to send logs to the server.
 ### Troubleshooting
-Debug release of SDK writes some outputs to logs so you can see if there are any issues.
+SDK writes some outputs to logs so you can see if there are any issues.
 ## Point of Contact for Support
-In case of any questions, please contact timur@re.doctor
+In case of any questions, please contact info@re.doctor
 ## Version details
-Current version is 1.5.0 has a basic functionality to measure vitals & glucose including and:
+Current version is 1.6.0 has functionality to measure vitals & glucose including:

 1. Blood Oxygen
 2. Respiration Rate